-What Can a Handyman Do in Collin in Collin County, Texas?
+What Can a Handyman Do Without a License in Collin in Collin County, Texas?

 In Texas, there is generally no statewide “general contractor” license for typical handyman/home repair work, but Texas does license key trades (electrical, plumbing, HVAC, and certain fire protection work).
 A “handyman exemption” is not a single statewide dollar-threshold license exemption; instead, what you can do is controlled by (1) whether the work is in a state-licensed trade and (2) local building permit rules (city/ETJ).
 In Collin County, most licensing pressure comes from the specific city where the work is performed (Plano/Frisco/McKinney/Allen, etc.) and from state trade boards.